dddrrreee/cs140e-win19/labs/lab13-vm.1/README.md

   intuition).

   3. Turn on/turn off the MMU.
-As in (2) you must handle coherence / flushing corectly (with page number citations).
+As in (2) you must handle coherence / flushing correctly (with page number citations).

   4. Delete our files and starter code (remove references from the `Makefile`).
 At this point, all code is written by you!